Scandal of SALCO – How Taib Plans To Make Billions From Bakun. Exclusive!

 However, they can be under no illusion that in conducting prospective business with CMS they are proposing to enter into a joint venture partnership with one of the world’s most notoriously corrupted and politically exposed companies.

-Taib stands to make billions (as usual), but what is in this project for local people?
+Taib stands to make billions (as usual), but what is in

 So, what on earth do Rio Tinto Alcan think they are doing even considering entering into such a deal with a company that is blatantly owned by Taib?